clio-app-hacker/clio-data-engine/README.md

    - Snotlout Jorgenson
    - Spitelout Jorgenson
    - Stoick Haddock

+Use Postman to retrieve the users and replace ./data/Users.json, this is needed as the Ids are different for everyone.

 After that you can use `http://localhost:3001/populate` to populate the authorized account.